- Food fortification is the process of adding vital micronutrients in food

 - Fortified food is not the only way to eradicate malnutrition: Experts

 New Delhi: In 2016, the Akshaya Patra Foundation along with the Government of Karnataka took up the initiative to improve the nutritional quality of meals served under mid-day meal through food fortification.
 Fortification involves the addition of micronutrients (vitamins and minerals) to foods irrespective of whether or not the nutrients were originally present in the food.
 At the start of the project, a baseline study covering around 2,000 students was conducted which revealed that 16.9 per cent of children were afflicted with stunting (low height for age)and 28.6 per cent were found to be underweight.
 Under the project, mid-day meals prepared with fortified rice (having additional minerals and vitamins) and other staples were given to children.
-The increase in intake of micronutrients through fortified food is reflected as after almost four years, the project has noted about 9 per cent reduction in underweight cases, 3.8 per cent decrease in stunting and 3.5 per cent in wasting (low weight for height).
+The increase in intake of micronutrients through fortified food is reflected as after just two years, the project noted about 9 per cent reduction in underweight cases, 3.8 per cent decrease in stunting and 3.5 per cent in wasting (low weight for height).

 Under the aegis of the Prime Minister’s Overarching Scheme for Holistic Nutrition or POSHAN Abhiyaan, India aims to bring down the levels of various forms of malnutrition – a medical condition caused due to an unbalanced diet.
 One of the targets of the POSHAN Abhiyaan is to bring down stunting (low height for age) of the children in the age group of 0-6 years from 38.4 per cent to 25 per cent by the year 2022.